Extension or conservatory? Make sure you take size, style, speed and spend into account to avoid making a costly mistake

 - They will not disrupt the rest of your home while being erected

-- They can be constructed in around two to three weeks
+- They can be constructed quickly

 - They are generally cheaper than extensions